Skip to main content

 4. Your provider will conduct a thorough examination based on your reason for visit, presenting symptoms and health history.
 Charges will be based on examination and services provided during the visit.

-A MinuteClinic provider can review your or your child’s medical history, verify the documentation and refill your prescription.
-They can also answer any questions you might have about this medicine.
+A MinuteClinic provider can review a person’s medical history and refill their prescription.
+They can also answer any questions about allergic reactions and epinephrine.

 IMPORTANT!
 PLEASE READ: This material is for reference only and should not be used to determine treatment for specific medical conditions.
 Please visit a health care provider for evaluation, diagnosis and treatment of any symptoms you may be experiencing.
 If you're experiencing a medical emergency, please dial 911 or visit your local emergency department.